resource/Front-End-Standards/Stylesheets/CSS.md

    }
    ```

-- Separte multiple selectors with a new line.
+- Separate multiple selectors with a new line.

     ```css
     .selector,